reimagined/resolve/docs/api-reference.md

 | store       | Provides access to the saga's persistent store (similar to the Read Model store). |
 | sideEffects | Provides access to the saga's side effect functions.                              |

-In addition to user-defined side effect functions, the SideEffects object contains the following default side effects:
+In addition to user-defined side effect functions, the `SideEffects` object contains the following default side effects:

 | Function Name                       | Description                                                                                 |
 | ----------------------------------- | ------------------------------------------------------------------------------------------- |
 | [executeCommand](#executecommand)   | Sends a command with the specified payload to an aggregate.                                 |
 | [scheduleCommand](#schedulecommand) | Similar to `executeCommand`, but delays command execution until a specified moment in time. |

+The `sideEffects` object's `isEnabled` field indicates whether or not side effects are enabled for the saga.

 ### executeCommand